isomerpages/moe-acjc/_parents/Sexuality Education.md

 5\.
 The focus for Sexuality Education at Pre-University is on respectful relationships.
 Specifically, the JC/CI package covers themes of Interpersonal Relationships, Sexual Health, Sexual Behaviour, and Culture, Society and Law woven into the main focus on relationships.

 ### At Anglo-Chinese Junior College, the following Sexuality Education lessons will be taught in 2025:

-The following lessons from the Sexuality Education Programme will be taught:

 ##### <center> JUNIOR COLLEGE 1 </center>